Faculty Fellows

 Assistant Professor of Political Science

-Emily Sellars comes to Yale as an Assistant Professor in the Department of Political Science.
+Emily Sellars is an assistant professor in the Department of Political Science.
 Sellars’ research interests are at the intersection of comparative political economy, development economics, and economic history.
 Her dissertation, “Essays on Emigration and Politics,” received the 2017 Mancur Olson Award for the best dissertation in political economy defended in the previous two years.
 Currently, she is working on several papers to be published in The Journal of Politics and the Journal of Development Economics.

 Sterling Professor of Political Science and Global Affairs

 Ian Shapiro is Sterling Professor of Political Science and Global Affairs at Yale University.
 He has written widely and influentially on democracy, justice, and the methods of social inquiry.
-A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
-Shapiro is a fellow of the American Academy of Arts and Sciences and the American Philosophical Society, and a member of the Council on Foreign Relations.
+A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D. from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
+Shapiro also served as Henry R. Luce Director of the MacMillan Center for International and Area Studies from 2004-2019.

 Pelatiah Perit Professor of Political & Social Science

 Stephen Skowronek is the Pelatiah Perit Professor of Political and Social Science at Yale University.
-He is currently the Wynant Visiting Professor at the Rothermere American Institute, Balliol College Oxford.
-He has been a fellow at the Woodrow Wilson International Center for Scholars and has held the Chair in American Civilization at the École des Hautes Études en Sciences Sociales in Paris.
+In 2019, he served as the Wynant Visiting Professor at the Rothermere American Institute, Balliol College Oxford.
+He has also been a fellow at the Woodrow Wilson International Center for Scholars, and he has held the Chair in American Civilization at the École des Hautes Études en Sciences Sociales in Paris.

 Subscribe to Faculty Fellows